-The attention span of the average student is believed to be about 15 to 20 minutes.
+The attention span of the average student is about 15 to 20 minutes.
 Traditional lectures usually last at least an hour.
 The advantage of online learning is that it allows you to pause and take breaks.
 The benefit of being able to learn at your own pace is invaluable.

 Many of the regular distractions that come attending physical classes, such as disruptive students, can be avoided.

 When you study online, lessons are usually self-study.
 You acquire all your knowledge from your own home’s comfort, where you have control over the environment.
 At the same time, you have the opportunity to communicate with tutors and ask questions when needed.